School-Sponsored Student Health Insurance Program and Waiver Process

 There are a few ways to find a preferred provider:

-Visit the Blue Cross Blue Shield of Massachusetts website at bluecrossma.com/findadoctor (click the orange "Go to find a doc without logging in" box, then "Select your network to continue without logging in," and chose "PPO/EPO" from the drop-down menu).
+- Visit the Blue Cross Blue Shield of Massachusetts website at bluecrossma.com/findadoctor (click the orange "Go to find a doc without logging in" box, then "Select your network to continue without logging in," and choose "PPO/EPO" from the drop-down menu).

 In order to find a BCBS participating provider outside of Massachusetts, you can seach for a worldwide provider using the BCBS National Doctor and Hospital Finder.